sinitsinmike/Capacitive-Touch-slide-keyboard/README.md

 3. Proximity of large metallic objects.
 4. Playing on metal table will not work.
 Playing on a table with metal railings is not a good idea as well, as those metal poles would act as antennas.

-From my experience, the easiest way of uploading an *.ino file is using Arduino IDE.
+From my experience, the easiest way to upload an *.ino file is to use Arduino IDE.

 This project is free to use for non commercial purposes.